Promise Scholarship

 The Promise Scholarship is designed to help underserved young achievers from Maine overcome financial, academic, social, and cultural barriers, remain in school, and graduate in four years with minimal debt — prepared to make their own contributions to Maine’s social and economic well-being.

-Additionally, partnering youth-serving organizations and Maine school counselors may nominate prospective candidates by completing this short nomination form.
+Nominate a student: partnering youth-serving organizations and school counselors may nominate prospective candidates by completing this short nomination form.

 Eligibility

-• Must be an incoming first-year or transfer undergraduate admitted to a USM degree program.
+• be an admitted, incoming first-year or transfer undergraduate to USM

-• Demonstrate commitment to civic engagement and/or community service.
+• demonstrate a commitment to community service and civic engagement (preferred)

 Award Amount